usaarhat/wwc/resources/completed-notebooks/pywarmup-session2.md

 We'll see more of them in the later sessions

-Comphrending List with List Comprehension
+Comprehending List with List Comprehension
 ====

 Given a list we learn how to use a `for` loop to iterate through the elements inside the list one by one, e.g.